josephlugo/SimpleFacebookAuth/README.md

 # SimpleFacebookAuth
 Facebook authentication with ASP.NET Web Forms-VB.Net using Facebook C# SDK

-###Please read this carefully before using this solution:
+###Please read carefully before using this solution:

 Create a new app using https://developers.facebook.com/apps